|Is sports betting legal in WV?||Yes.|

 Sports Betting FAQ

-When will sports betting be legal in West Virginia?
+Is sports betting legal in West Virginia?

 Where can I place sports bets in West Virginia?

-- Hollywood Casino at Charles Town Races
+- Hollywood Casino at Charles Town

 - Mardi Gras Casino and Resort Cross Lanes

 Can I bet sports online in West Virginia?

 Yes.
 As of Dec.
 27, 2018, West Virginia state law allows for license holders to offer sports betting in both land-based and electronic settings.